Vedaste-bit/educonnect-data-science/project/README.md

- Welcome to my EduConnect Data Science repository! data — for raw and processed datasets notebooks — for Jupyter notebooks and exploratory analyses scripts — for Python or R scripts used in data cleaning and modeling models — for saving machine learning models
+data — for raw and processed datasets notebooks — for Jupyter notebooks and exploratory analyses scripts — for Python or R scripts used in data cleaning and modeling models — for saving machine learning models